Ahlfeldt/ABRSQOL-toolkit/README.md

 # Toolking for measuring quality of life under spatial frictions
 # This is site is under construction.
-Content is not ready to use.
-Please be patient
+The content is not ready to use.
+Please be patient...
 (c) Gabriel M. Ahlfeldt, Fabian Bald, Duncan Roth, Tobias Seidel

 Version 0.9, 2024-09